 Resources that I recommend:

-Trash is for Tossers is a website by Lauren Singer that helps you to live a near zero waste lifestyle.
-All of the trash she has created in the last two years fits into a mason jar.
+Trash is for Tossers is a website by Lauren Singer that helps you to live a near-zero waste lifestyle.
+All of the trash she has created since 2013 fits into a single mason jar.
 She’s pretty incredible and this blog is a seriously helpful tool for anyone who wants to create less trash.
 Follow Lauren and Trash is For Tossers On Facebook, Instagram, and YouTube!

 We Hate to Waste is an excellent website and community that teaches and inspires a no-waste mindset.
 This is a great resource for anyone who wants to live in a less wasteful world Follow them on Facebook and Twitter!

 Life Without Plastic is “The one-stop shop for safe, high quality, ethically-sourced, Earth-friendly alternatives to plastic products for everyday life” You can get everything you need for a lifestyle that creates less trash!